 All small businesses hope to grow into large, robust and stable companies.
-Metamorphosing from a scrappy startup to a stable pillar of business is a process that takes years of dedication and effort.
+Metamorphosing from a scrappy startup to a stable pillar of business is a process that takes years of dedication and effort, and an ecommerce platform that can support startup growth.
 When it is time to expand, the transition from small to large is easier if scalable practices are in place from the earliest draft of your business and marketing plans.

-A solid foundation of marketing strategy, product focus, financing and networking will naturally evolve and expand to accommodate and drive growth.
+A solid foundation of marketing strategy, product focus, financing and networking will naturally evolve and expand to accommodate and drive growth for an ecommerce business.

 Without this information, your business will not know where to concentrate expansion plans in the future.
 For instance, your company undertakes a big marketing initiative concentrating on two distinct tracks: pay-per-click ads and content marketing.
 The business sees a spike in both click-thru rates and conversions.
 However, lacking data on the click-thru rate from each distinct source, you have no idea where most of your conversions are coming from.
 It's possible that all the conversions are coming from the content marketing.